LiKTOi1029/Coding-Challenges-Folder/2025/Febuary 3/readme.md

 6. Logging - Should it log all of your operations in a logbook.toml?
 7. DefaultIn - Default input file
 8. DefaultOut - Default output file
+### Changelog
+Fixed a bug where inputting 0 for Effect Damage and Effect Time would result in `1.#INF`